Is there life after a shopping cart abandonment happens?

 This is where email fails.

-What automated email marketing doesn’t – and can’t do – is address the reasons why consumers backed out of the sale, individually, case by case.
+One of the 10 major challenges of email marketing that doesn’t – and can’t do – is address the reasons why consumers backed out of the sale, individually, case by case.
 Not only that, but an email can sit unread for days, long after the need to buy is gone, or, the customer has already made a purchase from a different vendor.

 Email is king.
 Well… it used to be.
 The problem nowadays is that we are inundated with tens of emails every day and, if you are anything like me, you are using every tool at your disposal to ensure that none of those unrequested “Promotional” emails ever see the light of day in your inbox.